survivejs/webpack-book/manuscript/03_introduction.md

 ## Getting Support

-As no book is perfect, you will likely come by issues and might have some questions related to the content.
+As no book is perfect, you will likely come by issues and might have questions related to the content.
 There are a couple of options to deal with this:

 * Contact me through [GitHub Issue Tracker](https://github.com/survivejs/webpack-book/issues)
 * Join me at [Gitter Chat](https://gitter.im/survivejs/webpack)